Mail::SpamAssassin - Spam detector and markup engine

 The directory user state is stored in. (optional)

-Set to 1 to recurse through directories when reading configuration files, instead of just reading a single level. (optional, default 0)
+to recurse through directories when reading configuration files, instead of just reading a single level. (optional, default 0)

-Similar to config_text, this text is placed before config_text to allow an override of config files.
+, this text is placed before config_text to allow an override of config files.

-Similar to config_text, this text is placed after config_text to allow an override of config files.
+, this text is placed after config_text to allow an override of config files.

 If set to 1, DNS or other network tests will prefer IPv4 and not attempt to use IPv6.
 Use if the existing tests for IPv6 availability produce incorrect results or crashes.